tamberg/pi-tastic/README.md

 ## Overview
 - A Pi computer sends messages to another Pi.
 - They communicate over a LoRa mesh network.
-- We use Xiao MCUs with LoRa radio modules.
+- They use Xiao MCUs with LoRa radio modules.

 Here is the final setup.